Understanding your menstrual health can give you a better idea of your health as a whole. It can also help you if you plan to someday become pregnant.

 Throughout your reproductive years, you go through changes during each month to prepare for a potential pregnancy.
 This is known as your menstrual cycle, which is comprised of the following phases:

-The menstrual phase begins when you get your period.
+The menstrual phase begins when you get your period and is part of the follicular phase.
 An unfertilized egg is shed from the uterus, as does the lining of the uterus that includes a combination of blood, mucus and tissue.
 During this phase, you may also experience symptoms such as cramps, headaches, mood swings, tiredness, tender breasts and lower back pain.

 The follicular phase begins on the first day of your period and lasts until you ovulate.
 The body releases follicle-stimulating hormone or FSH during this phase.
 FSH stimulates your ovaries to produce follicles containing immature eggs.
 The healthiest matures, and the remaining follicles are absorbed back into the body.
 The surviving follicle results in your body producing more estrogen and the lining of your uterus thickening to provide a nourishing environment for an embryo if pregnancy occurs.
 The follicular phase can last around 16 days.